oracle/terraform-provider-oci/website/docs/r/core_volume_backup_policy_assignment.html.markdown

 # oci_core_volume_backup_policy_assignment
 This resource provides the Volume Backup Policy Assignment resource in Oracle Cloud Infrastructure Core service.

-Assigns a policy to the specified asset, such as a volume.
-Note that a given asset can only have one policy assigned to it; if this method is called for an asset that previously has a different policy assigned, the prior assignment will be silently deleted.
+Assigns a volume backup policy to the specified volume.
+Note that a given volume can only have one backup policy assigned to it.
+If this operation is used for a volume that already has a different backup policy assigned, the prior backup policy will be silently unassigned.

 ## Example Usage